Frequently Asked Questions

 A: Monday-Friday from 8 a.m. - 5 p.m. and Saturdays from 10 a.m. - 2 p.m.

 A: Thanks to the financial support of our donors, including a grant from the National Endowment for the Humanities, admission to the Center's art and museum galleries is free.

-A: Yes, the Center is a program of Augustana College, established by the College in 1970.
+A: Yes, the Center is a program of Augustana University, established by the University in 1970.